-On January 14, 2021, we consummated our IPO, selling an aggregate of 30,000,000 units at a price of \$10.00 per unit and generating gross proceeds of \$300,000,000 before underwriting discounts and expenses.
-Simultaneously with the consummation of our IPO, we consummated our private placement of 5,566,667 private placement warrants, each exercisable to purchase one share of our Class A ordinary shares at \$11.50 per share, to the Sponsor, at a price of \$1.50 per private placement warrant, generating gross proceeds, before expenses, of approximately \$8,350,000.
-At that time, the proceeds in the trust account were initially invested in cash.
-On January 15, 2021, the Company purchased U.S. government treasury bills due in April 2021 and yielding less than 0.01% and at December 31, 2021, the proceeds in the trust account are invested in a money market fund that invests solely U.S. government treasury bills.
+On January 14, 2021, we consummated the Public Offering of an aggregate of 30,000,000 Units at a price of \$10.00 per unit generating gross proceeds of approximately \$300,000,000 before underwriting discounts and expenses.
+Simultaneously with the consummation of the Public Offering, we consummated the Private Placement of 5,566,667 Private Placement Warrants, each exercisable to purchase one share of our Class A ordinary shares at \$11.50 per share, to the Sponsor, at a price of \$1.50 per Private Placement Warrant, generating gross proceeds, before expenses, of approximately \$8,350,000.
+At that time, the proceeds in the Trust Account were initially invested in cash.
+At December 31, 2022 and 2021, the proceeds in the Trust Account are invested in a money market fund that invests solely U.S. government treasury bills.

-The net proceeds from our IPO and our private placement were approximately \$301,471,000, net of the non-deferred portion of the underwriting commissions of \$6,000,000 and offering costs and other expenses of approximately \$904,000 (including approximately \$554,000 of offering expenses and approximately \$350,000 of insurance that is accounted for as prepaid expense). \$300,000,000 of the proceeds of our IPO and our private placement have been deposited in the trust account and are not available to us for operations (except amounts to pay taxes, if any).
-At December 31, 2021 and 2020, we had approximately \$842,000 and \$20,000, respectively, of cash available outside of the trust account to fund our activities until we consummate an initial business combination.
+The net proceeds from the Public Offering and Private Placement were approximately \$301,471,000, net of the non-deferred portion of the underwriting commissions of \$6,000,000 and offering costs and other expenses of approximately \$904,000 (including approximately \$554,000 of offering expenses and approximately \$350,000 of insurance that is accounted for as prepaid expense). \$300,000,000 of the proceeds of the Public Offering and the Private Placement have been deposited in the Trust Account and are not available to us for operations (except certain amounts to pay taxes, if any).
+At December 30, 2022 and 2021, we had approximately \$101,000 and \$842,000, respectively, of cash available outside of the Trust Account to fund our activities until we consummate an Initial Business Combination.